ItsRoy69/AI-Tools/README.md

 75. <a href="https://codesnippets.ai/">Code Snippets </a>: Turn Your Questions Into Code, with ChatGPT!
 76. <a href="https://www.youchat.com/">Youchat </a>: YouChat, like every other ChatGPT alternative, is powered by OpenAI's GPT-3.5 AI model.
 77. <a href="https://www.cogram.com/">Cogram</a>: Cogram uses AI to take notes in virtual meetings, track action items, and automate downstream tasks, while keeping your data private and secure.
+75. <a href="https://www.hebbia.ai/">Hebbia </a>: AI tool that simplifies research collaboration and enhances information discovery using NLP
+75. <a href="https://www.consensus.app/">Consensus </a>: A search engine that uses AI to extract and distill findings directly from scientific research
+75. <a href="https://vectara.com/">Vectara </a>: A LLM-powered search-as-a-service.
+The platform provides a complete ML search pipeline from extraction and indexing to retrieval, re-ranking and calibration.
+75. <a href="https://www.pilot.ai/">Pilot AI </a>:  A tool for sales representatives which automatically turns call recordings into structured information that directly updates the CRM.
+75. <a href="https://gretel.ai">Gretel API </a>:  Gretel's APIs automatically fine-tune custom AI models and generate synthetic data that's as good or better than what you already have.
+75. <a href="https://www.syntegra.io/">Syntegra </a>:  Syntegra creates accurate, privacy-preserved synthetic data that bridges the gap between your organization’s data privacy and data science needs.
+75. <a href="https://www.dataherald.com/">Data Herald</a>:  The first generative AI platform purpose-built for data content Combine GPT with your company data and over 1k+ pre-connected data sources.
+75. <a href="https://mirry.ai/main">Mirry AI</a>:  Improve the return on your AI investments with Mirry's data-centric AI platform.
+75. <a href="https://www.bifrost.ai/">Bifrost AI</a>:  Quickly and easily generate diverse and realistic synthetic data and high-fidelity 3D worlds to enhance model performance.
+75. <a href="https://datagen.tech/">Datagen AI</a>:  Write your own code to test and train your models by generating the exact synthetic data you need.

+## Gaming

+75. <a href="https://charisma.ai/">Charisma </a>: Charisma is an easy-to-use platform to create believable and lifelike characters.
+75. <a href="https://www.hiddendoor.co/">Hidden Door </a>: A customizable virtual event platform offering immersive experiences for businesses and organizations.
+75. <a href="https://latitude.io/">Latitude </a>: Latitude creates AI-powered worlds for entertainment and exploration, advancing technology and shared discovery.
+75. <a href="https://spellbrush.com/">Spellbrush </a>: A digital art studio creating unique, dreamlike visuals using algorithmic techniques and AI.